Altinn/altinn-studio-docs/content/app/app-dev-course/case/_index.en.md

 If the user chooses `IKT (data/it)` under industry, a text with a link to our overview of vacant positions should appear.

-- Below the industry choice, the following text should appear
+- Below the industry choice, the following text should appear:
     ```md
     Vi ser at du besitter kompetanse vi trenger i kommunen.
     Se en oversikt over våre ledige stillinger her.
     ```
-- Line 2 in the text should be a link that directs to https://sogndal.easycruit.com/index.html
+- Line 2 in the text should be a link that directs to https://sogndal.easycruit.com/index.html.

 The text and link should **only** be visible if the user has chosen `IKT (data/it)`.
 In all other cases, this will be hidden.